cckmwong-data/credit_scoring/README.md

-# Loan Approval Prediction Application
+# Loan Approval Prediction App

 An end-to-end [loan approval prediction application](https://creditscoringprediction2.streamlit.app/) using Logistic Regression to model borrower default risk, with SHAP-based explainability and a Streamlit app for interactive what-if analysis and decision support.